Breathing difficulties - first aid

 - DO NOT smoke, and keep away from secondhand smoke.
 DO NOT allow smoking in your home.

 - If you have asthma, see the article on asthma to learn ways to manage it.

-- Make sure your child obtains the whooping cough (pertussis) vaccine.
+- Make sure your child gets the whooping cough (pertussis) vaccine.

-- When traveling by airplane, get up and walk around once in every few hours to avoid forming blood clots in your legs.
+- When traveling by airplane, get up and walk around every few hours to avoid forming blood clots in your legs.
+While seated, do ankle circles and raise and lower your heels, toes, and knees to increase blood flow in your legs.
 Clots can break off and lodge in your lungs.
-If traveling by car, stop and walk around regularly.
+If traveling by car, stop and get out and walk around regularly.

-- Lose weight.
+- If you are overweight, lose weight.
 You are more likely to feel winded if you are overweight.
 You are also at greater risk for heart disease and heart attack.

-Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.